 What is an RCD?

-RCD is short for Residual Current Device, its one of the most effective ways to protect yourself from an electrical accident.
+RCD is short for Residual Current Device, it's one of the most effective ways to protect yourself from an electrical accident.
 As we all know, electricity can cause catastrophic damage, in some cases it can be fatal.
 By installing a Residual Current Device into your electrical system, you decrease the risk of an electric shock by a significant amount.

-How does it work?
+How does an RCD work?

 As previously mentioned, RCD’s are designed to protect you against electric shocks.
 But how do they work?
 An RCD continuously monitors the electric current flowing through live and neutral wires.
 The device will be able to identify any faults.
 For instance, If the live and neutral current becomes unbalanced, the RCD will detect this and cut the power instantly.